pandawarlord/03-fold-Khanh-Le/README.md

 ```

 such that `clone x n` returns a list of `n` copies of the value `x`.
+You may use recursion in the implementation of `clone` (though it is
+not necessary).
 If the integer `n` is `0` or negative, then `clone` should return
 the empty list.
 You should get the following behavior: